cypress-io/cypress-documentation/source/api/commands/screenshot.md

 **{% fa fa-angle-right %} options** ***(Object)***

-Pass in an options object to change the default behavior of `cy.screenshot()`.
+Pass in an options object to change the default behavior of `.screenshot()`.

 Option |Default | Description
 --- | --- | ---
 `log` | `true` | {% usage_options log %}
-`timeout` | {% url `responseTimeout` configuration#Timeouts %} | {% usage_options timeout cy.screenshot %}
 `blackout` | `[]` | Selectors for elements that should be blacked out when the screenshot is taken.
 Does not apply to `runner` captures.
-`capture` | `'fullpage'` | Which parts of the UI to capture.
+`capture` | `'fullpage'` | Which parts of the Test Runner to capture.
+This value is ignored for element screenshot captures.
 Valid values are `app`, `fullpage`, or `runner`.
-When `app`, your app is captured with the current viewport.
-When `fullpage`, your app is captured in its entirety from top to bottom.
-When `runner`, the entire browser viewport, including the Cypress UI, is captured.
-For test failure screenshots, capture is always coerced to `runner`.
-This value is ignored for element captures.
+When `app`, your application under test is captured in the current viewport.
+When `fullpage`, your application under test is captured in its entirety from top to bottom.
+When `runner`, the entire browser viewport, including the Cypress Command Log, is captured.
+For screenshots automatically taken on test failure, capture is always coerced to `runner`.
-`clip` | `null` | Position and dimensions of a part of the screenshot to crop out of the final image.
+`clip` | `null` | Position and dimensions used to crop the final screenshot image.
 Should have the following shape: `{ x: 0, y: 0, width: 100, height: 100 }`
-`disableTimersAndAnimations` | `true`| When true, disables JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
+`disableTimersAndAnimations` | `true`| When true, prevents JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
-`scaleAppCaptures` | `false` | When true and capture is `app` or `fullpage`, will scale the app to fit into the browser viewport.
+`scaleAppCaptures` | `false` | Whether to scale the app to fit into the browser viewport when `capture` option is `app` or `fullpage`.
+`timeout` | {% url `responseTimeout` configuration#Timeouts %} | {% usage_options timeout .screenshot %}
-`waitForCommandSynchronization` | `true` | When true, makes a best effort to sync the command log, showing the last run command.
-Only applies to `runner` captures.
+`waitForCommandSynchronization` | `true` | Whether to make an effort to sync the command log, showing the latest command run, when `capture` option is `runner`.

-For more details on many of these options and to set their defaults, see the {% url 'Cypress.Screenshot API doc' screenshot-api %}.
+For more details on these options and to set some as defaults across all uses of `.screenshot()`, see the {% url 'Cypress.Screenshot API doc' screenshot-api %}.

 ## Yields {% helper_icon yields %}